Changes in Star Wars re-releases: Death Star

-For the Special Edition, a scene of Han chasing a squad of stormtroopers on the Death Star was altered to replace several stormtroopers at the end of the corridor with dozens in formation.
+For the Special Edition, shots of Imperial officers being shot by Han and Luke as they infiltrate the Death Star were partially edited out to omit the most extreme violence.
+Additionally, a scene of Han chasing a squad of stormtroopers was altered to replace the appearance of several stormtroopers at the end of the corridor with dozens in formation.
 Den of Geek criticized the change as being "too much" and making Han's shooting back at them less believable.
-Two ScreenRant writers call the updated version "utterly ridiculous" but "much funnier".
+Two Screen Rant writers call the updated version "utterly ridiculous" but "much funnier".
 Another shot of a stormtrooper hitting his head on a door had a sound effect added in 2004, making it seem like the goof was intentional.

 In the original version of Obi-Wan and Darth Vader's duel, Obi-Wan's saber appeared to "short out" when foreshortened toward the camera (a result of the in-camera effects failing to account for this viewing angle).
 A glow was added in 2004, and a fully finished blade was added to these shots in 2019.
-Also in the 2019 version, Obi-Wan's lightsaber was adjusted to appear consistently blue, and the flash effects of the lightsabers clashing was redone.
+Also in the 2019 version, Obi-Wan's lightsaber was adjusted to appear consistently blue, and the flash effects of the lightsabers clashing were redone.

 Both the explosions of Alderaan and the Death Star had shockwaves added to them starting with the 1997 edition.

 Yavin 4

 The Special Edition of A New Hope incorporated a deleted scene on Yavin 4, in which Luke is briefly reunited with his childhood friend Biggs Darklighter.
 This was felt by some to strengthen the relationship of the characters during the climactic Death Star attack run.
+The scene also included the appearance of Red X-Wing Squadron Leader Garven Dreis, an addition that pleased his actor Drewe Henley although his credit remained not corrected.

 The original film includes a two-shot sequence of X-wing fighters flying past Yavin towards the Death Star (showing the fighters from behind, then the front).
 For the 1997 edition, these were replaced with a 180° turn of CGI X-wings (seen from the front, then the back).
 Wired points out that the addition of the moon (Yavin 4) in the background places it "very clearly in range of the Death Star from the very beginning of the battle."
 Additionally, engine sounds were added to the battle scene which make parts of the musical score difficult to hear.

 The Empire Strikes Back

+According to Lucas, The Empire Strikes Back contains the most changes, although are mostly limited to compositing (e.g. during the Hoth battle), with only a few scenes being significantly altered.
+Christopher Miller, who later worked on Solo: A Star Wars Story (2018), claimed that he played a stormtrooper added to the film's Special Edition while an intern at Lucasfilm.